Chapter Fifteen: Avoid the Void

 The man in black breathed out his first puff of smoke and stuck his cigarette right back in between his sexy lips.
 He leaned down and pulled the towel off his wagon, after which it stopped being anywhere.
 There exposed in the wagon was a slightly pulsating darkness in this white.
 Around its lumpy blackness the wagon and even the surrounding whiteness seemed to grow gray, as if it had sucked in the light.

 "This thing is really dense," he said, "And heavy.
 You wouldn't believe how long I've been lugging it around.
 It's worth it, though.
 If you want more gross sugary cum-filled snacks it'll make you as many as you want.
-I made the White, but I could make a better place, any place at all.
+With it I made the White, but I could easily make a better place, any place at all.
 A titty bar, they still have those right?
 Or a dick bar?
 Best dick bar you've ever seen, bunch of Hanses and Franzes with stangenbrots between their legs.
 They would just exist!
 How about a luxury pleasure dolphin bar?
 Do you even know what that is?
 I could throw in the male strippers too, if you want!
 You know what?
 I know what you want, I could give them all dad bods and tails!
 And one guy, his head could be a Ms. Pac-Man Machine!
 One you could actually get a high score on!
 And everyone could care, somehow!
 They'd totally metaphorically suck your dick about it as they sucked your actual, chemically-softened female-identifying dick!
 Who needs the world, right?
 If you want I'll get rid of all of it, let's start off fresh!
 Eh?"

 "No, no, no!
 I don't want any of that!
 I just want to go back to the world as it is!"
 I said, stifling my urge to ask him to bring Nash back from wherever she had gone to, or to fix things with me and Joyce.
 Part of me even wanted Michael back, as fucked up as that was.
 But this guy's whole deal had a real monkey's paw vibe to it and I didn't want to find myself on the wrong end of some after-school special-style lesson today.